yesayanL/test-task-dropdown/README.md

 **Please, feel free to go beyond the requirements if you think it would be beneficial for UX/DX.**

+### Reference
+We belive that [MUI](https://mui.com/material-ui/react-autocomplete/#combo-box) has a considerably good implementation of Combo Box.

+So we suggest you use it as an inspiration and point of reference.
+However, we kindly ask you not to copy/paste it's code rather learn and understand it's behaviour and try to bring the best of it to your own solution.

 ## How to start

 **Make sure you have LTS version of Node and NPM installed on your machine.**